patchadevikasai/video-upload-bot/README.md

 python main.py
 ```
 The script will automatically handle the download, upload, and post creation process.

+## 📱How to Check Your Uploaded Videos on Empowerverse
+1.Download the Empowerverse App:
+  - Available for both Android and iOS platforms.

+2.Navigate to "Super Feed" Category:

+  - Open the app.
+  - Go to the Super Feed category.

+3.Browse Uploaded Videos:

+  - Hold the category and click Browse.
+  - Check your uploaded videos under this section.

 ## 📝License
 This project is licensed under the MIT License.
+Proudly designed to enhance workflows on the Empowerverse Superfeed.